mtvrkan/c-algorithm/README.md

 This repo contains all the algorithm examples from our **Algorithm and Programming** course.

-Clone, explore, and master the basics of C! 😎
+Clone, explore and master the basics of C! 😎